CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/CarryWeight.md

 ## Weight Classes

-Weight Classes represent the effects of carrying equipment and gear.
+Weight Classes represent the physical strain of carrying equipment.
 Some characters will purposefully be in a higher weight class to gain the benefits of heavier armor and weapons, making up for their Carry weight penalty with better gear.

 |   Description   |               Effect               |                     Source                     |
 | :-------------: | :---------------------------------: | :---------------------------------------------: |